Detecting discrete processes with the Epps effect: Conclusion

 \section{Conclusion}

+In empirical market studies it can be argued the that fundamental feature of real markets are that they are discrete and event based.
+This then suggests that any stochastic process based representation should start with the waiting times between events and then motivate other averaged features from this.
+This provides an ambiguity in the representation if an underlying continuous-time representation is to be retained.
+To study this ambiguity we consider the Epps effect arising from a Hawkes process representation.

-We derive the Epps effect arising from asynchrony and provide a refined method based on existing work \citep{MSG2010,MSG2011} to correct for this effect.
-This has been informed by the rich prior literature \citep{BDHM2013a,BDHM2013b,MMZ2011,TK2009,TK2007,PI2007}.
+We derive the Epps effect arising from asynchrony and provide a refined method based on existing work \cite{MSG2010,MSG2011} to correct for this effect.
+This has been informed by the rich prior literature \cite{BDHM2013a,BDHM2013b,MMZ2011,TK2007,TK2009,PI2007}.
 The refinement is simpler to compute as it separates the estimation of correlation from the correction factor without making strong assumptions about the distributional properties of the sampling processes.

-The method is compared against the Hayashi-Yoshida estimator \citep{HY2005} and a correction using the probability of flat trading \citep{BLPP2019} on three price models.
-We found that our correction recovers similar estimates to the Hayashi-Yoshida estimator and outperforms the flat trade correction.
+The method is compared against the Hayashi--Yoshida estimator \cite{HY2005} and a correction using the probability of flat trading \cite{BLPP2019} on three models.
+We found that our correction recovers similar estimates to the Hayashi--Yoshida estimator and outperforms the flat trade correction.

-We design three experiments to detect whether the underlying process is diffusion based or discrete connected events.
-The first two are better suited for simulation scenarios as it requires us to repeatedly re-sample the process.
-The third correction using $k$-skip sampling allows us to detect the underlying process with one set of arrivals.
+We design three experiments to discriminate the underlying process between diffusion-based processes against diffusion-based processes with {\it ad hoc} noise, and a process made from discrete connected events.
+The first two experiments are better suited for simulation scenarios because they repeatedly re-sample the process.
+The third experiment uses $k$-skip sampling and allows us to detect the underlying process with one set of observables.

-These experiments demonstrate how the theory of emerging correlations using a Hawkes representation seemingly recovers the empiricism reported in the literature.
-Specifically, these experiments demonstrate that with the Hawkes representation we can recover the same empirical dynamics reported in the literature under simulation conditions.
-This could not be achieved by previous researchers because they focused on reconciling the empirical dynamics with the Brownian representation.
-Moreover, the Hawkes representation captures the dynamics implied by behavioural arguments suggested in the literature when trying to reconcile the empirical dynamics with the Brownian representation.
-This is promising because a good model should be able to recover stylised facts and obtain results from simulations that line up with empirical observations with the least assumptions and most natural representation.
+These experiments demonstrate that discrimination is in principle possible but highlights the complexity relating to discriminating between diffusion-based processes with {\it ad hoc} noise against discrete connected events.
+This is because the two processes recover similar correlation dynamics albeit for very different reasons.
+We argue that the Hawkes representation is the more appropriate representation because it is the simpler model that recovers the observed phenomenology without {\it ad hoc} assumptions.